Bhavye2003Developer/Bhavye2003Developer/README.md

 ## 🚀 About Me

-- 💻 Android Developer | 🤖 Machine Learning Enthusiast
+- 🤖 Machine Learning Enthusiast
 - 🎓 Computer Science Graduate
 - 🔍 Always exploring new technologies and frameworks